You may want to stock up immediately on supplies and the cottage is fully equipped with many storage cupboards and a large fridge freezer.

 This ferry generally runs every half hour at peak times, on the hour and the half hour, and is most accessible from the East and North of England but also from London.
 The journey time is around 40 minutes and passengers are advised to be at the port 30 minutes prior to departure.

-This ferry generally run every hour on the hour and is most accessible from the West and North of England.
-The journey time is around 55minutes and passengers are advised to be at the port 30 minutes prior to departure.
+This ferry generally runs every hour or 90 minutes and is most accessible from the West and North of England.
+The journey time is around 55minutes and passengers are advised to be at the port 30 minutes prior to departure

 Very best wishes for a safe and pleasant journey over.
 Please do ring or email me if I can help further.